 - The maximum size of a gzip file for CSV is 4 GB.

-While writing code to move data from SQL Server to BigQuery looks like a no-brainer, in the beginning, the implementation and management are much more nuanced than that.
-The process has a high propensity for errors which will, in turn, have a huge impact on the data quality and consistency.
+While writing code to move data from SQL Server into BigQuery looks like a no-brainer in the beginning, however, the implementation and management are much more nuanced than that.
+The process has a high propensity for errors, which will, in turn, greatly impact the data quality and consistency.

-Integrating data from SQL Server to BigQuery offers several advantages.
+Integrating data from SQL Server into BigQuery offers several advantages.
 Here are a few usage scenarios:

 - Advanced Analytics: The BigQuery destination’s extensive data processing capabilities allow you to run complicated queries and data analyses on your SQL Server data, deriving insights that would not be feasible with SQL Server alone.

 - Historical Data Analysis: SQL Server has limitations with historical data.
-Syncing data to the BigQuery destination enables long-term data retention and study of historical trends over time.
+Syncing data into BigQuery enables long-term data retention and study of historical trends over time.

-- Data Security and Compliance: The BigQuery destination includes sophisticated data security capabilities.
+- Data Security and Compliance: BigQuery includes sophisticated data security capabilities.
 Syncing SQL Server data to a BigQuery destination secures your data and enables comprehensive data governance and compliance management.

-- Scalability: The BigQuery destination can manage massive amounts of data without compromising speed, making it a perfect solution for growing enterprises with expanding SQL Server data.
+- Scalability: BigQuery can manage massive amounts of data without compromising speed, making it a perfect solution for growing enterprises with expanding SQL Server data.

 Conclusion

-This article gave you a comprehensive guide to setting up Microsoft SQL Server to BigQuery integration using 2 popular methods.
-It also gave you a brief overview of Microsoft SQL Server and Google BigQuery.
-There are also certain limitations associated with the custom ETL method to connect SQL server to Bigquery.
+This article gave you a comprehensive guide to setting up Microsoft SQL Server BigQuery integration using three popular methods.
+It also gave a brief overview of Microsoft SQL Server and Google BigQuery.
+The limitations associated with the custom ETL method to connect SQL Server with BigQuery are also discussed in this article.

-With Hevo, you can achieve simple and efficient Data Replication from Microsoft SQL Server to BigQuery.
-Hevo can help you move data from not just SQL Server but 150s of additional data sources.
+With Hevo, you can achieve simple and efficient data replication from Microsoft SQL Server into BigQuery.
+Hevo can help you move data from SQL Server and other 150+ data sources.
+Sign up for Hevo’s 14-day free trial and experience seamless data migration.

 1. Can you connect SQL Server to BigQuery?